Destaq/chess-graph/README.md

 4. Run the following command: `chart.graph(*relative/absolute path to file*, depth (default 5), fragmentation_percentage (default 0.0032), should_defragment (default False), custom_branching (default false))`
 - Example: Sample pgns are included in the repo, under the pgns/folder.
 Navigate to this overall github repo folder and then type python3.
 Then type import chart.
 Remember that one of the sample pgns is named mir_khan.pgn.
 Then type chart.graph('pgns/mir_khan.pgn', depth = 6) to get a chart of Mir Khan's games to a depth of 6.
 Remember the filename must be a string.

-### Using via pip install
-1. `pip install chess-graph`
-2. Open terminal/interpreter.
-3. Type `import chess_graph` into your terminal/interpreter
-4. Type `chess_graph.graph(*path to file*, depth = 5, fragmentation_percentage = 0.0032, should_defragment = False, custom_branching = False)`

-Note that the path to the pgn file must be relative to the current directory python is running in.
-For example, if you have the pgn downloaded on your Desktop, you could easily solve this issue by navigating to Desktop within terminal (cd Desktop).
-From there, you can run path to file simply by typing in the filename (assuming it is in Desktop).
-If this is confusing, just type in the full path.

-To see which directory you are in, you can also type `import os` and then `os.getcwdb()`.

 ### How to Use

 #### Using directly from the Github Repo